paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 <%= live_component @socket, PageLiveComponent, locale: @locale %>
 ```

-This refactor works, but, to me at least, it just feels awkward to have this few
+This refactor works, but, to me at least, it just feels awkward to have such few
 lines of code spread out over multiple files, not to mention the even more
 awkward `PageLiveViewView` naming.